HadrienGardeur/web-speech-recommended-voices/README.md

 The language and country codes are separated using a hyphen (-).

-Some brand new voices from Microsoft are also capable of a multi-lingual output.
+Some brand new voices from Microsoft are also capable of a multilingual output.
 The language switch isn't supported in the middle of a sentence, but the output seems capable of auto-detecting the language of each sentence and adopt itself accordingly.

 In order to support this, the output might automatically switch to a different voice in the process.

 These voices are identified using the `multiLingual` boolean.

-*Example 4: Multi-lingual output*
+**Example 4: Voice with a multilingual output**

 ```json
 {